-fter our initial response to Hurricane Dorian in the Bahamas last fall, World Hope International committed to staying longer and helping the local community and local church rebuild.
-We are so grateful for the six churches and 33 of volunteers that serve with us over the past few months in this labour of love.
+fter our initial response to Hurricane Dorian in The Bahamas last fall, World Hope International committed to staying longer and helping the local community and local church rebuild.
+We are so grateful for the seven churches that volunteered to serve with us over the past few months in this labor of love.

-In addition to running Tesla solar-powered stations in healthcare facilities and other vital services locations in the Bahamas, we were able to repair roofs, conduct drywall repairs, install vinyl flooring, trim, and baseboards, and fix gutters.
+In addition to running Tesla solar-powered stations in healthcare facilities and other vital services locations in The Bahamas, we were able to repair roofs, conduct drywall repairs.

+install vinyl flooring, trim, and baseboards, and fix gutters.
 Thanks to supporters like you, we were able to prioritize work for those living with disabilities as well as the elderly, unemployed, and single parents.